Cars Brands that start with B

 Bentall EH Bentall Ltd Logo

-One of the oldest industrial enterprises was founded by William Bentall in 1790 to produce agricultural and industrial equipment.
+One of the oldest industrial companies was founded by William Bentall in 1790 to manufacture agricultural and industrial equipment.
 In 1839, the brand was named EH Bentall and Co.
-But already, at the beginning of the 20th century, the company expanded production to cars.
-In 1904, two Q4 prototypes were produced.
-And in 1908, the production of more powerful engines of 2.5 and 7 hp began, which were installed on Bentall cars.
-In 1911, 16-20 hp engines were used.
-In total, around 100 vehicles were built before closing in 1912.
+But already, at the beginning of the 20th century, the company expanded its production to automobiles.
+In 1904, two prototypes of the Q4 were produced.
+In 1908, the production of more powerful engines of 2.5 and 7 hp were installed on Bentall cars.
+In 1911, 16-20 hp engines began to be used.
+In total, about 100 cars were built before closing in 1912.

 Bentley